Thou Ancient, Thou Free

 This topic was not what I thought I would learn about today, but sometimes research isn’t a straight road – it’s more like taking a scenic bypass.

-One thought on “Thou Ancient, Thou Free”
+One response to “Thou Ancient, Thou Free”

-1. Note!
+Note!

 In its origial version the text is …friska, not fria.
 That was a sort of nationalist change to the text.
 The song could be sung also in concerts, and was rather popular.